mogetutu/laravel-disqus/README.md

 ### Usage
+Add the below code into your bundle.php file if you want to autoload the bundle

+    'laravel-disqus' => array('auto' => true),

-Add the below code into your view.
+Add the below code into your controller.

-    Bundle::start('disqus');
+    Bundle::start('laravel-disqus');
     $disqus = new Disqus('short_name_goes_here');
     <!-- Generated HTML is called as below -->
     $disqus->get_html();